 How Secure is Hyvor Talk?

-We wrote 19 Reasons to Move Away From Disqus sometime back, and one of the main reasons to move away from Disqus is to do with the issue of privacy.
+One of the main reasons to move away from Disqus is to do with the issue of privacy.
 Hyvor Talk is very secure and we take the aspect of privacy very seriously.

 One of the main issues with privacy policies today in the digital world is the use of legalese, which makes the issue of understanding documentation very complicated.
 Complex terminology is something we have strayed away from, and have stuck to very simple descriptions.
 It needs to be reiterated that Hyvor Talk does not track users, and does not sell any data either, which are serious privacy issues faced by SaaS companies.